lsa-pucrs/rason/README.md

  This repository constains the software to integrate [Jason multi-agent system](http://jason.sourceforge.net/) into [ROS robotic middleware](http://www.ros.org/) to program multi-robot systems.

  A demo of the system was published in the following [paper](http://www.meneguzzi.eu/felipe/pubs/icar-ros-jason-2015.pdf) and also in [Marcio's Master Thesis](http://repositorio.pucrs.br/dspace/handle/10923/7687).
+A [demo video with two Turtlebots](https://www.youtube.com/watch?v=_0O9KFGzxTY)) can be seen in Youtube.

 <pre>
 @inproceedings{morais2015distributed,